PhilipYip1988/python-tutorials/006_collections/readme.md

 ![035_lists](./images/035_lists.png)

-If we type in the function name with open parenthesis and press shift ```⇧``` and tab ```↹``` we can see the functions docstring and details about the input arguments.
-We see in the case of append, we are looking for an object whereas in the case of extend, we are looking for an iterable object i.e. a collection:
+If the function name is input with open parenthesis and shift ```⇧``` and tab ```↹``` are pressed.
+The functions docstring and details about the functions input arguments display.
+In the case of ```append```, the input argument is an object whereas in the case of extend, the input argument is an iterable object i.e. a collection:

 ![036_lists](./images/036_lists.png)

-Recall that a string is a collection, if we use the string method extend with a string, we will iterate over the string and extend the list by placing each individual letter in the string as its own additional index:
+Recall that a string is a collection, if the string method extend is used with a string, it will iterate over the string and extend the list by placing each individual letter in the string as its own additional index:

 ```
 items.extend("hello")